joncorv/filera/README.md

 ## 📄 License

-This project will be licensed under an open-source license (TBD).
-License file coming soon.
+This project is licensed under an open-source Apache license.

 ## 🙏 Acknowledgments